DeepakTheCyberops/c-programs/README.md

 # C-programs
-Beginner c program to intimidate example
+Beginner c program to intermediate example

 -->time to time i add more files